fruchtl/Air-quality-data-visualisation-platform/README.md

 # Air-quality-data-visualisation-platform
-A visualisation platform has been built to view a visual display of Shanghai's air quality data from 2017 to 2022, as well as a visual display of the uploaded data.
+A visualisation platform has been built using the Streamlit library.
+It is possible to view visual displays of air quality data and weather data for Shanghai from 2017 to 2022, as well as visual displays of uploaded data.